Viruman: Plot

 Muniyandi is a narcissistic man from a village in Theni who cares about his reputation and money and would go to any extent to get what he wants.
-His sister Dhanam and brother-in-law Balu are in love with each other, which Muniyandi disapproves of.
-Dhanam poisons herself and tells Muniyandi that she will get married if he takes her to the hospital, but Muniyandi leaves her to die and also treats his wife Muthulakshmi poorly.
+His sister Dhanam and brother-in-law Balu are in love, but Muniyandi disapproves.
+Dhanam poisons herself and tells Muniyandi that she will get married if he takes her to the hospital, but Muniyandi leaves her to die and treats his wife Muthulakshmi poorly.
 Muthulakshmi finds out that her husband is having an affair, and Muniyandi tells her to adjust.
 Eventually, Muthulakshmi burns herself to death, which her young son Viruman witnesses.
 Enraged, Viruman chases his father with an aruval into the court.
 When the court advises Viruman not to kill Muniyandi, Viruman says he does not want to live with him and wants his uncles, Niraipandian and Balu, to raise him.

-Present: Tension and rivalry grow between Viruman and Muniyandi, which bothers other people, specifically Viruman's brothers – Selvam, Muthukutty, and Ilango.
+Present: Tension and rivalry grow between Viruman and Muniyandi, which bothers others, specifically Viruman's brothers – Selvam, Muthukutty, and Ilango.
 Viruman takes any criticism and disrespect from his brothers because he respects them.
 Meanwhile, Thenmozhi "Theanu," Selvam's sister-in-law, praises Muniyandi since he is her sister's father-in-law and hates Viruman.
-However, Viruman is in love with her.
+However, Viruman loves her.
 When the family fights, she publicly defends Muniyandi.

-Meanwhile, Selvam needs a job and wants his father's help, which he rejects.
-Viruman helps him get a job with the help of MLA Pathinettaampadiyan, who fortifies a condition to sell his mother's land, which Viruman has refused to sign for years but finally does so for the sake of his brothers.
-Thaenu realizes this and starts to reciprocate Viruman's feelings.
+Meanwhile, Selvam needs a job and wants his father's help, but the latter rejects.
+Viruman helps him get a job with the help of MLA Pathinettaampadiyan, who fortifies a condition to sell his mother's land, which Viruman has refused to sign for years, but finally does so for the sake of his brothers.
+Thaenu realizes this and reciprocates Viruman's feelings.

-Muniyandi discovers Theanu and Viruman's relationship, who starts to disrespect her and asks her to pay for the remaining dowry from her sister's marriage.
-At the village panchayat between Selvam and Muniyandi, Viruman tells him to stop being co-dependent on his father as he has a family to focus on.
+Muniyandi discovers Theanu and Viruman's relationship.
+He starts disrespecting her and asks her to pay for the remaining dowry from her sister's marriage.
+At the village panchayat between Selvam and Muniyandi, Viruman tells him to stop being co-dependent on his father, as he has a family to focus on.
 Selvam agrees and decides to live independently from his father.
 This enrages Muniyandi, who wants to fight Viruman, but Thaenu kisses Viruman, shocking everyone.
-Muthukutty wants his father to sign for the restaurant auction, which his father rejects.
-His wife suggests asking Viruman, which he hesitates to do but later accepts.
+Muthukutty wants his father to sign the restaurant auction, but the latter rejects.
+Muthukutty's wife Sundari suggests asking Viruman, which he hesitates to do, but later accepts.
 When Muniyandi finds out, he asks the village rogue Soonapaana, who slapped him, to make Muthukutty lose the auction.
 When the auction happens, Viruman realises that his father has hired Soonapaana and decides to trap him.
 He makes his gang chase him, and Viruman locks them up.